- International Office

 General Information for International Students

-    The semester "fee" is not a course fee but a mandatory contribution paid by every student of Bielefeld University of Applied Sciences for social purposes: Studierendenwerk (Student Welfare), the student union and the semester ticket ("NRW-Ticket") which allows free public transport (trams, buses, local trains) in and around Bielefeld as well as all over North-Rhine Westphalia and the City of Osnabrück in Lower Saxony.
+The semester "fee" is not a course fee but a mandatory contribution paid by every student of Bielefeld University of Applied Sciences for social purposes: Studierendenwerk (student services organisation), the student union and the semester ticket ("NRW-Ticket") which allows free public transport (trams, buses, local trains) in and around Bielefeld as well as all over North-Rhine Westphalia and the City of Osnabrück in Lower Saxony.
 Currently it is approx. 280,00 Euro per semester.

 There are two types of health insurance in Germany: private and statutory.

-    As a student you are obliged to take out insurance of either type.
+As a student, you are obliged to take out insurance of either type.
 If you choose a private health insurance, the coverage must at least comply with that of the statutory health insurance.
-At present the costs of the statutory health insurance amount is approx. 80 Euro per month.
+At present, the statutory health insurance costs is approx. 80 Euro per month.

 Some countries have an agreement with Germany that gives you health insurance coverage in Germany via your home national health system.
 In this case you must submit an insurance certificate from your home country to one of the local outlets of a German health insurance.

 You cannot enrol at a university without producing proof of health insurance!